-TAV is a success story in aviation sector, which is one of world’s most challenging sectors, airport operations and construction written with know-how, experience and creativity.
+TAV Airports is a success story in the aviation industry, written with know-how, experience and creativity.

-TAV's history dates back to 1997, with the official call for tenders for the Istanbul Atatürk Airport International Terminal Building.
-TAV was established as a joint venture between Tepe and Akfen groups who won the tender.
-Put into operation in 2000, Istanbul Atatürk Airport is amongst the very first examples of "Build-Operate-Transfer" projects in the world.
-This project, reflecting the contemporary image of Turkey, has also come to be the first concrete step of TAV's success story.
+The company’s history dates back to 1997, when it was established to develop and operate Istanbul Atatürk Airport, one of the first examples of BOT projects in the world.
+This venture, reflecting the contemporary image of Turkey, has also became the first concrete step of TAV's success story.

-TAV has become a global brand in airport construction projects as well as airport operations; a brand new area, thanks to its know-how, highly skilled human resources and advanced technology in a very short time.
+TAV evolved into a global brand in airport operations, thanks to its know-how, highly skilled human resources and advanced technology.
 Having gone through a restructuring process in 2006 in line with its goals, the company re-organized its “operation” and “construction” activities under TAV Airports Holding and TAV Construction.
 Following this reorganization, TAV Airports was presented for initial public offering in February 2007.
 In May 2012, Groupe ADP became the majority shareholder of TAV Airports.

-TAV Airports, one of the world’s leading airport operators, operates Antalya, Ankara Esenboğa, Izmir Adnan Menderes, Milas Bodrum and Gazipaşa Alanya airports in Turkey.
-Tbilisi and Batumi airports in Georgia, Monastir and Enfidha-Hammamet airports in Tunisia, Skopje and Ohrid airports in Macedonia, Madinah Airport in Saudi Arabia and Zagreb Airport in Croatia are also operated by TAV Airports.
-TAV Airports is also active in other areas of airport operations including duty free, food and beverage, ground handling, IT, security and operation services.
-Within the same context, TAV Airports also operates duty free, food and beverage and other commercial areas at Riga Airport in Latvia.
-Together with its subsidiaries, the company provided services to one million flights and 152 million passengers in 2018.
+TAV Airports, a member of Groupe ADP, is part of the leading airport management platform globally.
+The company operates Antalya, Ankara Esenboğa, İzmir Adnan Menderes, Milas-Bodrum and Gazipaşa-Alanya airports in Turkey.
+Outside of the Turkey, TAV operates Almaty Airport in Kazakhstan, Tbilisi and Batumi Airports in Georgia, Monastir and Enfidha-Hammamet Airports in Tunisia, Skopje and Ohrid Airports in Macedonia, Madinah Airport in Saudi Arabia and Zagreb Airport in Croatia.
+Through its subsidiaries, TAV is also active in other areas of airport operations, including duty-free, food and beverage, ground handling, IT, private security and commercial area management.
+Duty-free sales, catering and other commercial areas are operated by TAV at Riga Airport in Latvia.
+The company is quoted on Istanbul Stock Exchange.